 Pull the slide fully rearward and lock it in the rear position.
 Insert a primed case (no powder or projectile) into the chamber.
 Release the slide, allowing it to move forward under the impetus of the recoil spring.
 Insert a magazine loaded to capacity with dummy ammunition (a standard round with projectile in place, but no primer and no propellant), and place the pistol in a drop fixture capable of dropping the pistol from a drop height of 1.22 m (4 ft) onto a $85 \pm 5$ Durometer (Shore A) rubber mat, 2.54 cm (1 in) thick, backed by concrete.
 The mat and concrete shall be large enough so that when the pistol is dropped it will fall and come to rest without interference within the perimeter of the mat.
-The drop height shall be measured from the surface of the rubber mat to the center of gravity of the firearm.
-The center of gravity shall be determined to an accuracy of $\pm 2.54$ cm (1 in) by any recognized method for finding the center of gravity of an irregular object.
-The pistol shall be cycled and returned to the specified testing condition after each drop, or a separate pistol may be used for each drop.
+The drop height shall be measured from the surface of the rubber mat to the lower most point of the firearm.
+The pistol shall be cycled and returned to the specified testing condition after each drop.